yupokok/file-content-parser/README.md

-# Illumina Software Engineer Coding Assignment
+# Software Engineer Coding Assignment

 Coding Assignment App is a console application that accepts a file name and prints out the key-value data in the file.
 The application currently supports the `.csv` file extension.